wradez/Group1/README.md

 This project uses HTML, CSS (Materialize), Javascript, and jQuery.

-This site was created to help users remember what they have in ntheir kitchen and find new recipes based off of what they have.
+This site was created to help users remember what they have in their kitchen and find new recipes based off of what they have.
+It is currently still under construction, so you may notice a few links don't work properly.

 First, you will need to create a user to login to the site.

 <img width="1440" alt="screen shot 2018-09-17 at 4 54 28 pm" src="https://user-images.githubusercontent.com/36545686/45654775-6068a200-ba9a-11e8-91ac-3322126e86fb.png">